ItsOrv/Telegram-Panel/README.md

 Telegram Panel provides a comprehensive solution for managing multiple Telegram accounts through a single bot interface.
 It enables automated message monitoring, bulk operations, and account management with proper error handling, rate limiting, and thread-safe operations.

+**Note:** This project is under active development and may contain incomplete features or known issues.
+Please refer to [INCOMPLETE_FEATURES.md](INCOMPLETE_FEATURES.md) for details on remaining work.

 ## Features

 ### Account Management